FunDevMatt/test-projects/README.md

 # Random-Projects

 ## What is this repo for?
-This repo will serve as my place to test different technologies before they are used in a bigger project.
+This repo serves as my place to test different technologies before they are used in a bigger project.